Provider Payment Information (updated 12/01/2022)

 - Eligible Categories of Services

-Provider questions about ARPA Directed Payments can be emailed to: AHCCCSARPADIRECTEDPAYMENTS@mslc.com
+Provider questions about ARP Directed Payments can be emailed to: AHCCCSARPADIRECTEDPAYMENTS@mslc.com